ndiego/block-visibility/readme.txt

 = 2.1.2 - 2021-09-TBD =

+**Changed**
+Updated incompatibility notice for the Screensize control to include HTML blocks and directed users to a workaround.

 **Fixed**

 * Fixed bug in Query String control that caused a test failure when multiple strings using same query parameter were used.
 Thanks Lucian for discovering this issue and opening a support ticket!